GannettDigital/api-docs/source/includes/_campaigns_overview_report.md

   - Spend
   - Budget Amount
   - Opens for Email Campaigns
+  <internal> - Off Platform Activity: Will be true in cases when campaigns are missing expected WPER data.</internal>

 All campaign data for the account will be provided including both Paid Media and Offer-based campaigns.